Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Business closures

 Certain businesses were required to close or limit their operations.

 General and tier 1 business restrictions

 Tier 2 business restrictions

-The tier 1 list of businesses that must close and the opening hour restrictions also applied in tier 2.
+The tier 1 list of businesses that had to close, and the opening hour restrictions, also applied in tier 2.
 In addition, there were the following restrictions:

 Tier 3 business restrictions

 The tier 1 and tier 2 lists of businesses that must close also applied in tier 3.
 In addition, there were the following restrictions:

 Tier 4 business restrictions

-These were similar but not identical to those of the second lockdown that was in place between 5 November and 2 December.
+These were similar but not identical to those of the second lockdown that was in place between 5 November and 2 December 2020.

 Linked households

 The concept of "linked households" (referred to in government statements as "support bubbles") was brought forward from previous regulations, but in extended form.
 Two households that were linked under these regulations could generally meet as if they were one household.
-First and second households could link if all the adults in both households agree.
+First and second households could link if all the adults in both households agreed.
 The first household had to comprise: